Stochastic social behavior coupled to COVID-19 dynamics leads to waves, plateaus and an endemic state

 In Figure \ref{fig:diagram} we schematically represent three feedback mechanisms that lead to self-limited epidemic dynamics.
 The most conventional of them relies on depletion of susceptible population (red).
 Another mechanism is due to government mitigation as well as personal behavioral response to perceived epidemic risk (purple).
 Finally, according to our theory there is yet another generic mechanism related to accumulated heterogeneity of the attack rate, quantified by parameter $h(t)$.
 Due to the long-term relaxation of $h(t)$ this feedback loop limits the scale of a single epidemic wave, but does not provide long-term protection against new ones.

-As demonstrated below, the theory described by Eqs. (\ref{eq:JSH1_main})-(\ref{eq:JSH3_main}) is in excellent agreement with simulations of the Agent-Based Model (ABM) in which social activities of 1 million agents undergo stochastic evolution described by by Eq. (\ref{Langevin}) (compare solid lines with shaded areas in Figs. \ref{fig:epidemic_curves}, \ref{fig:mitigated_epidemic_curves}).
+As demonstrated below, the theory described by Eqs. (\ref{eq:JSH1_main})-(\ref{eq:JSH3_main}) is in excellent agreement with simulations of the Agent-Based Model (ABM) in which social activities of 1 million agents undergo stochastic evolution described by Eq. (\ref{Langevin}) (compare solid lines with shaded areas in Figs. \ref{fig:epidemic_curves}, \ref{fig:mitigated_epidemic_curves}).

 Figure \ref{fig:epidemic_curves} illustrates a dramatic effect time-dependent heterogeneity has on the epidemic dynamics.
 It compares three cases: the classical homogeneous SIR model (black), the same model with persistent heterogeneity (brown), and the dynamic heterogeneity case considered in this study (green).
 The latter two models share the same HIT (green dashed line) which is reduced compared to the homogeneous case (black dashed line).
-In the absence of dynamic heterogeneity (black and brown) the initial exponential growth halts once the respective HIT is reached, but the the overall attack rate ``overshoots'' beyond that point, eventually reaching a significantly larger level, known as the final size of the epidemic (FSE).
+In the absence of dynamic heterogeneity (black and brown) the initial exponential growth halts once the respective HIT is reached, but the overall attack rate ``overshoots'' beyond that point, eventually reaching a significantly larger level, known as the final size of the epidemic (FSE).
 Importantly, in both these cases the epidemic has only a single wave of duration set by the mean generation interval $\tau_g$ multiplied by a certain $R_0$-dependent factor.
 In the case of dynamic heterogeneity (green), described by Eqs. (\ref{eq:JSH1_main})-(\ref{eq:JSH3_main}), the epidemic is transiently suppressed at the level which is below even the heterogeneous HIT.
-As mentioned above, we associate this temporary suppression with the population reaching the TCI state.
-On longer timescales, this state is destroyed due to changing levels of individual social activity, and the epidemic continues, with cumulative attack rate gradually approaching the heterogeneous HIT (green dashed line).
+As we argued in Ref. \cite{hetero_PNAS} this temporary suppression is due to the population reaching the Transient Collective Immunity (TCI).
+That state originates due to the short-term population heterogeneity being enhanced compared to its persistent level.
+Stochastic contributions to social activity responsible for this enhancement eventually average out, leading to a slow degradation of the TCI state.
+Fig. \ref{fig:epidemic_curves}b illustrates that as the TCI state degrades, the daily incidence rate develops an extended plateau on the green curve.
+The cumulative attack rate shown in Fig. \ref{fig:epidemic_curves}c relaxes towards the HIT.
+This relaxation is characterized by an emergent long time constant $\tilde{\tau}\simeq \tau_s/k_0 > \tau_s$.